 The Robotic laser makes a precise central opening on the lens bag.
 It ensures a stable bag and well-centred artificial lens at the end of the process.

-With the help of laser-assisted vision correction, a Robotic laser can rectify cylindrical number to some degree with Laser incisions.
+With the help of laser-assisted vision correction, a Robotic laser can rectify cylindrical numbers to some degree with Laser incisions.
 A process otherwise not possible with manual surgery.

 Better Visual Outcome

-The robotic cataract surgery provides for the restoration of clear and sharp vision.
-It also guarantees the removal of cataract and cloudiness.
-In contrast to the manual cataract surgery by a surgeon, robotic surgery guarantees more efficacy and sharpness.
+Robotic cataract surgery provides for the restoration of clear and sharp vision.
+It also guarantees the removal of cataracts and cloudiness.
+In contrast to manual cataract surgery by a surgeon, robotic surgery guarantees more efficacy and sharpness.
 Though, it reduces human invasion and works on calculated incisions.

 There’s quicker recovery with robotic cataract surgery, and it is an excellent option to consider for patients seeking comfortable and faster recovery.